GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

-A fundamental requirement for solving GUI tasks is the ability to accurately perceive and interpret interactive elements in GUI.
-Without such perception, higher-level reasoning—such as predicting interactions or following task instructions—becomes infeasible.
-This motivates us to evaluate whether VLMs possess sufficient interface perception capabilities.

-Specifically, this dimension encloses three aspects: (i) widget function understanding, i.e., recognizing the roles of common interface elements (e.g., three vertical dots for settings, speech bubbles for messaging apps); (ii) state information understanding, such as detecting whether a button is enabled/disabled, selected/focused, or toggled on/off; and (iii) layout semantics understanding, where spatial arrangement encodes critical information (e.g., distinguishing departure and arrival cities by their relative positions, identifying senders and receivers in an email, or inferring file hierarchy from indentation).
-Correctly perceiving these cues is essential for grounding subsequent reasoning and action.
+Interface knowledge encloses three aspects: (i) widget function, i.e., recognizing the functions of common interface elements (e.g., three vertical dots for settings, speech bubbles for messaging apps); (ii) system states, such as knowing whether a button is enabled/disabled, whether a paragraph is selected/focused, or whether a switch is toggled on/off; and (iii) layout semantics, where spatial arrangement in GUI encodes critical information (e.g., distinguishing departure and arrival cities by their relative positions, identifying senders and receivers in an email, or understanding file hierarchy from indentation).

 \textbf{Task Definition.} We formalize the evaluation as a unified multiple-choice question-answering task.
-Given a question $q$, a set of candidate options $O$, and a screenshot $S$, the model is required to select the correct answer $o^{*}$ and provide its reasoning in thought $t$: $\text{VLM}: (S, q, O) \mapsto (t, o^{*}).$
+Given a question $q$, a set of candidate options $O$, and a screenshot $S$, the model is required to select the correct answer $o^{*}$ and provide its thought $t$: $\text{VLM}: (S, q, O) \mapsto (t, o^{*}).$

-Our questions include two types: (1) multiple-choice with four candidates, and (2) judgment with Yes/No/Unknown.
-To reduce the burden of visual grounding, the relevant regions in the screenshot $S$ are highlighted using red dots or bounding boxes.
-This design ensures the evaluation focuses on whether the model possesses the required GUI knowledge rather than its grounding ability.
+To reduce the burden of visual grounding, we explicitly mark the relevant interface elements in the screenshot $S$ using visual markers such as bounding boxes or red dots.
+When referring to these elements in the question text, we directly specify the highlighted region (e.g., ``the widget enclosed by the bounding box'' or ``the area indicated by the red dot''), thereby eliminating the need for implicit grounding.
+This design ensures that the evaluation focuses on whether the model possesses the required GUI knowledge rather than its visual grounding ability.